Kisky3/TOEIC/README.md

 20.`entrepreneur`:one who organizes, operates, and especially assumes the risk of business venture.

 21.`integrate`:to make into a whole; to unify; to join with something else.

+22.`preliminary`:prior to the main matter, action, or business.

+23.`propose`:to put forward for consideration; to suggest.

+24.`prospect`:something expected or foreseen; outlook; anticipation.
 ###